dhis2/dhis2-releases/releases/2.41/README.md

 * `/tracker/trackedEntities?attachment`
 * `/tracker/events?attachment`

+Following parameters were removed as including or excluding fields from the JSON response can be achieved by using the `fields` query parameter

 * `/tracker/trackedEntities?skipMeta`
 * `/tracker/events?skipMeta`

-Parameter `skipEventId` in `GET /tracker/events` endpoint was removed as include or exclude fields from the JSON response can be achieved by using the fields query parameter.
+* `/tracker/events?skipEventId`

 The `index` field of an entity in the report of a tracker import was removed.